 Nadav Hochman and Lev Manovich.
 A View From Above: Exploratory Visualizations of the Thomas Walther Collection, in Object: Photo.
 Modern Photographs 1909–1949: The Thomas Walther Collection.
 Museum of Modern Art (MOMA), website.

 Nadav Hochman, Lev Manovich, and Mehrdad Yazdani.
-On Hyper-Locality: Performances of Place in Social Media, presented at The International AAAI Conference on Weblogs and Social Media (ICWSM 2014).
+On Hyper-Locality: Performances of Place in Social Media, in Proceedings of 2014 International AAAI Conference on Weblogs and Social Media (ICWSM).

 Lev Manovich and Everardo Reyes.
 “Info-aesthetics,” in 100 Notions for Digital Art, edited by M. Veyrat.
 Paris: Les Editions de l’Immatériel.